 Blueberries grow wild in the forests of the United States and Canada, but are also available in fresh and frozen versions in most supermarkets and health food markets.
 This fruit is rich in antioxidants, which help protect your body from cellular damage that can lead to disease.
-Fresh blueberries are in season during spring and summer months, but you can enjoy this berry during the fall and winter when you choose a frozen variety.
-Compare the nutrition information between fresh and frozen blueberries to help determine which ones have a place in your healthy eating plan.

 Video of the Day